joelouthan/Theologicus/src/confession-1689/1689-TEACH-03-decree-of-God.md

 Or one step further: did God allow evil and sin to happen to me?

 Let us talk about that.

+Going back to Confession, Paragraph 1:

+**God hath decreed in himself, from all eternity, by the most wise and holy counsel of his own will, freely and unchangeably, all things, whatsoever comes to pass; yet so as thereby is God neither the author of sin nor hath fellowship with any therein; nor is violence offered to the will of the creature, nor yet is the liberty or contingency of second causes taken away, but rather established; in which appears his wisdom in disposing all things, and power and faithfulness in accomplishing his decree.**

 From: